dsh2dsh/bluemonday/README.md

   or `https://youtube-nocookie.com` and so on, where domain name is `youtube.com` or `youtube-nocookie.com`.

+* New policy `OpenPolicy`

+  `OpenPolicy` returns a policy, which pass almost all HTML elements and their attributes as is.
+It validates and strips invalid URLs by default and calls callbacks.
+Such policy can be used to just modify (proxyfy) URLs and pass everything else as is, expecting the document is already sanitized or is from trusted source.

+  Don't use this policy, unless you sure the input document is safe!

 ---

 bluemonday is a HTML sanitizer implemented in Go.
 It is fast and highly configurable.